clintonboys/clintonboys.github.io/about/index.md

   credit: Berlin, 2012
 ---

 Welcome to the personal website of Clinton Boys.
-I am an Australian mathematician and data scientist living and working in Tel Aviv.
+I am an Australian mathematician, data scientist and engineer living and working in Tel Aviv.

 This website contains my [blog](http://www.clintonboys.com/posts/), as well as a collection of my personal [projects](http://www.clintonboys.com/projects/).

 I am very interested in the crossover between mathematics, data and the social sciences, with a keen interest in elections and forecasting, as well as using data to solve and explore social problems.

-I also love music, travel and politics, and many of my posts are general thoughts about these topics.
+I also love music, travel and politics.

 The photographs across this website were all taken by me during my various travels.
 The website itself is served off [Github pages](https://pages.github.com/), using the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme by Michael Rose and the [MathJax](https://www.mathjax.org/) tool for displaying LaTeX.